-- required sensors and the SDC.
-Supply and sensor signals must not be routed through any other devices before entering the BSPD. - T11.6.5 To detect hard braking, a brake system pressure sensor must be used.
-The threshold must be chosen such that there are no locked wheels and the brake pressure is <30 bar. - T11.6.6 [EV ONLY] To measure power delivery, a DC circuit current sensor only must be used.
-The threshold must be chosen to an equivalent of \leq 5 kW for maximum TS voltage. - T11.6.7 It must be possible to separately disconnect each sensor signal wire for technical inspection. - T11.6.8 All necessary signals are System Critical Signal (SCS), see T11.9. - T11.6.9 [EV ONLY] The BSPD including all required sensors must not be installed inside the TSAC.
+- T 11.6.2 The action of opening the SDC must occur if the implausibility is persistent for more than 500 ms. - T11.6.3 The BSPD must be directly supplied, see T1.3.1, from the LVMS, see T11.3. - T11.6.4 Standalone is defined as there is no additional functionality implemented on all required PCBs.
+The interfaces must be reduced to the minimum necessary signals, i.e. power supply, required sensors and the SDC.
+Supply and sensor signals must not be routed through any other devices before entering the BSPD. - T 11.6.5 To detect hard braking, a brake system pressure sensor must be used.
+The threshold must be chosen such that there are no locked wheels and the brake pressure is ≤ 30 bar. - T 11.6.6 [EV ONLY] To measure power delivery, a DC circuit current sensor only must be used.
+The threshold must be chosen to an equivalent of $\leq 5 \text{ kW}$ for maximum TS voltage. - T11.6.7 It must be possible to separately disconnect each sensor signal wire for technical inspection. - T11.6.8 All necessary signals are System Critical Signal (SCS), see T11.9. - T11.6.9 [EV ONLY] The BSPD including all required sensors must not be installed inside the TSAC.